tommyshado/waiter_webapp/README.md

-# Waiters webapp
+# Waiters web app

-Hello everyone, welcome to the Waiters webapp.
-I built this app for waiters to schedule a minimum of three days and maximum of five to work within a week.
+Hello everyone, welcome to the Waiters web app.
+I built this app for waiters to schedule a minimum of three days and a maximum of five to work within a week.
 I also built this app for an admin to view the scheduled days by the waiters and also clear the schedule for a new week.

+## Admin
+username: tom
+password: 123

+## Waiter

+# Log in as an existing waiter
+username: mthunzi
+password: 12345

+# OR sign up a waiter using a signup page

 ## Badge
 [![Node.js CI](https://github.com/tommyshado/waiter_webapp/actions/workflows/node.js.yml/badge.svg)](https://github.com/tommyshado/waiter_webapp/actions/workflows/node.js.yml)